A unified variational framework for the inverse Kohn-Sham problem: Variational Foundation of the Inverse Kohn--Sham Problem

 The variational picture developed above is conceptually clean, but it relies on nontrivial assumptions.
 In particular, it presupposes that the constrained search is attained in a sufficiently regular class, that the target density lies in a regime where a meaningful noninteracting variational description is available, and that the associated variational objects are regular enough for the multiplier interpretation to make classical sense \cite{Lieb1983,PenzTellgrenCsirikRuggenthalerLaestadius2023PartI,Herbst2025}.
 These issues are closely tied to the long-recognized subtleties of representability, differentiability, and density--potential structure in DFT \cite{Capelle2006,Lammert2007}.

-This subsection is included not as a separate mathematical digression, but because the regularity of $T_\mathrm{s}$ is precisely what determines how far the clean multiplier picture developed above can be pushed.
-It therefore provides the conceptual bridge from the regular constrained-search setting of Sec.~II to the taxonomy of exact-multiplier, penalty, and explicit state-constraint formulations developed in Sec.~III.

-From the viewpoint of convex analysis, the noninteracting kinetic-energy functional $T_\mathrm{s}[\rho]$ is naturally treated as a convex, lower semicontinuous functional on an appropriate density space \cite{Lieb1983,Rockafellar1970,BauschkeCombettes2011}.
-In general, however, convexity does not imply differentiability.
-Even when $T_\mathrm{s}$ is well defined on a physically relevant domain, it need not admit a unique Fr\'echet derivative at every density.
+For convex-analytic purposes, it is useful to regard the determinant-restricted orbital search above through its ensemble-extended, lower-semicontinuous convex counterpart; the corresponding density--potential dual construction is developed explicitly in Sec.~II.G.
+For notational simplicity, we use the same symbol $T_\mathrm{s}$ for this extension in the present subsection.
+In general, convexity does not imply differentiability \cite{Lieb1983,Rockafellar1970,BauschkeCombettes2011}.
+Even when $T_\mathrm{s}$ is well defined on a physically relevant domain, it need not be differentiable relative to the fixed-$N$ density domain at every density.
 This distinction is fundamental for inversion: if $T_\mathrm{s}$ fails to be differentiable at a target density, then the naive identification of the inverse KS potential with a unique classical derivative $\delta T_\mathrm{s}/\delta \rho$ is no longer justified \cite{Lammert2007,PenzTellgrenCsirikRuggenthalerLaestadius2023PartI}.
 This should be distinguished from formal discussions of functional derivatives of noninteracting kinetic-energy density functionals in smoother or more regular settings \cite{LiuAyers2004}, where the central issue is not the possible failure of differentiability at the target density itself.

+A generalized replacement, when available, is provided by the subdifferential.
+For an extended-valued functional $G$, its effective domain is